-An immediate hurdle in extending Theorem 3.8 to handle arbitrary projection gates is that unlike summations and productions, 0-projections do not preserve convex dependencies, that is, the 0-projection of a convexly dependent polynomial could be convexly independent.
+An immediate hurdle in extending the techniques in [HY21] (as in Theorem 3.10) to mVPSPACE, is that unlike summations and productions, 0-projections do not preserve convex dependencies, even if we restrict to the "true" variables.

 - Along similar lines, a possibly simpler goal is to show a non-monotone circuit upper bound for a transparent polynomial.
-Note that transparency only restricts the support of the polynomial, so one is free to choose any real coefficients that do not affect the transparency.
-It could therefore be possible to compute transparent polynomials that have positive and negative coefficients (Lemma 6.3 works for all real polynomials) in VP using fundamentally non-monotone tricks like interpolation.
-Among other things, such a result would refute the notoriously open $\tau$ -conjecture for Newton polygons. - Another question we would like to highlight is separating mVNP and quantified monotone circuits.
-As mentioned in the discussion following Theorem 3.5, such a separation would yield a (high degree) polynomial that is hard for mVNP even as a function over the boolean hypercube.
+Since transparency only restricts the support of the polynomial, one is free to choose any real coefficients to ensure that it is in VP (Lemma 6.3 works for all real polynomials).
+In particular, this brings powerful non-monotone tricks like interpolation into play.
+Among other things, such a result would refute the notoriously open τ -conjecture for Newton polygons. - Another question we would like to highlight is separating mVNP and quantified monotone circuits.
+As mentioned in the discussion following Theorem 3.6, such a separation would yield a (high degree) polynomial that is hard for mVNP even as a function over the boolean hypercube.
 Such a polynomial might be of interest, perhaps, even in the non-monotone setting.